davidchiii/3942-osproject/README.md

 ### Requirements
 - Please install the 'requirements.txt' file (see Installation instructions below)
 - Create a .env file containing APP_KEY, CIENT_ID, CLIENT_SECRET, testing (set it to true), DB_NAME (set it to anything you want)
+- The project is provided with a `docker-compose.yml` file to build and run.
+Please install docker to skip the `requirements.txt` installation step

 ### Installation
 1. **Clone the repository**